All Episodes

 It shows them to not be in lockstep with the regime.

-So that when they do cover Hillary and what Hillary says and give her a comfortable forum to claim she would have done X, Y, and Z differently from Obama.
+So that when they do cover Hillary and what Hillary says and give her a comfortable forum to claim she would have done X, Y, and Z differently from Obama, it enhances her status because NBC has already enhanced its own credibility by dumping on Obama.

-This is how these people think, this is how these things work.
+This is how these things work.

 All these journalists know their credibility has been thrown aside, but it's been worth it to defend and prop up Obama.

-But now it's time for the next Democrat to get elected, so this time throw Obama overboard and gain credibility in that process so that whatever you say, whatever you say about Hillary, it has credibility.
+So this time, throw Obama overboard and gain credibility in that process so that whatever you say, whatever you say about Hillary, it has credibility.

-So NBC, I think is going to tee up 2016 as the buyer's remorse campaign.
+So NBC, I think, is going to tee up 2016 as the Buyer's Remorse Campaign.

 And it's going to go something like this.

-Oh yeah, sure, we all got swept up in the historic Obama excitement.
+We all got swept up in the historic Obama excitement.

 We all got caught up in that.